dlkw/conjurup/README.md

 It is intended to run on the Java VM, since it makes use of the JVM-native undertow module in `ceylon.net.http`.

+## New:

+This is now adapted to ceylon.http v1.3.0, so no more patches to the SDK as in the previous version are needed!

 ## Supported features

 * adding endpoints by specifying path, HTTP method, consumed and produced endpoints and a function